OpenPrinting/gutenprint-printer-app/README.md

   addition and not with PAPPL's own backends.
 This way dye-sublimation printers are discovered with the correct backend for their totally proprietary communication protocol.
-Also quirk workarounds for USB printers with compatibility problems are used and Gutenprint output can get send to the printer via IPP, IPPS (encrypted!), and LPD in addition to socket (usually port 9100).
+Also quirk workarounds for USB printers with compatibility problems are used (and are editable) and Gutenprint output can get send to the printer via IPP, IPPS (encrypted!), and LPD in addition to socket (usually port 9100).
+The SNMP backend can get configured (community, address scope).

 - If you have an unusual system configuration or a personal firewall your printer will perhaps not get discovered.
 In this situation the